advance100/doc_webpack/webpack-for-browserify-users.md

 $ webpack main.js bundle.js
 ```

 > webpack doesn't write to stdout.
 You need to specify a filename.
-It cannot write to stdout because other than browserify is may generate multiple output files.
+It can't write to stdout because, unlike browserify, it may generate multiple output files.

 ---